BA (Hons) Linguistic Science

 I completed a PGCE in Secondary Education (English with SEN) at Manchester Metropolitan University in 2004.
 As an Advanced Skills Teacher for English and Assessment for Learning, I worked across schools to support teachers in improving standards of teaching and learning, particularly in English and with approaches to assessment.
 I worked closely with the school improvement service to deliver training for English teachers and heads of department.

 In 2012, I moved to the University of Manchester to undertake a master's degree in International Development, which included a research project into Peace Education.
 In 2016, I completed a PhD with the University of Manchester that examined informal learning and learning for social change in social movements associated with the 2011 Egyptian Revolution.
-My research continues to theorise pedagogies of/for social justice in various contexts.
+My research continues to theorise pedagogy related to dimensions of conflict, democracy, inequality and social justice in various contexts.

 I joined Manchester Metropolitan University in 2017 as a tutor on the English PGCE.
-I also teach on Master's degree programmes offered within the Faculty of Education.
-I am accredited to the Higher Education Academy and am currently completing modules within the PGCE in Higher Education such a Research Degree Supervision and Examination.
+I also teach on Master's degree programmes offered within the Faculty of Education and am a supervisor on the EdDoc programme.
+I am accredited to the Higher Education Academy and am currently completing my final module for the PGCE in Higher Education.

 PGCE Secondary Education (English)